Trimming one of my favorite "Hawthorn".

 Hi Tony,

 thanks mate!
 And yes it takes time, but you learn to enjoy those waiting years.
 There is nothing else to do anyway!
-But would you belief that we both collected this Hawthorn in November 2006?!
+Very Happy But would you belief that we both collected this Hawthorn in November 2006?!
 And the first styling work was don in February 2008!
 Amazing isn't it?
 Looking forward to see you again at Noelanders my friend!

 Cheers,